Safe sleep for babies and toddlers

 - To avoid your baby being strangled, make sure that clothing does not have any long strings, ribbons or cords.
 If you use a cord or ribbon to attach a dummy to clothing, make sure that it is less than 10 cm long.

 - If your baby needs to be wrapped to go to sleep, use a sheet over light clothing and place the baby on his back.
-See the topic 'Wrapping babies'.
+See the topic 'Wrapping babies safely - and sleeping bags'.

 - Doonas, thick quilts or heavy blankets may cause your baby to over heat and are not recommended for this reason.